canonical/charmed-openstack-upgrader/docs/explanation/nova-data-migration.rst

 Make sure to check the details of database schema migrations and online data migrations before each upgrade.

+Performing **archive** and **purge** before the cloud upgrade or during a maintenance window is generally recommended, since it can

+- optimize the upgrade process
+- reduce the database size and disk usage
+- improve performance of database queries during cloud operation since the database is smaller

+Please refer to the following documentation on how to run **archive** and **purge** step in **COU**.

 More Information
 ----------------